Pro Ecclesia et Pontifice: History

-The medal was established by Leo XIII on 17 July 1888 to commemorate his golden sacerdotal jubilee and was originally bestowed on those men and women who had aided and promoted the jubilee, and by other means assisted in making the jubilee and the Vatican Exposition successful.
+The medal was established by Leo XIII on 17 July 1888 to commemorate his golden sacerdotal jubilee and was originally bestowed on the men and women who had aided and promoted the jubilee, and by other means assisted in making the jubilee and the Vatican Exposition successful.

 In 1898, it became a permanent papal distinction.
 Pius X reduced the classes to a single one in 1908.

 Until 1993, it was the highest honour that could be obtained by women.

 Appearance

 1888 version of Leo XIII

 The cross was initially only cast in gold and silver.
 A bronze version was added later.
 On the medal is a cross made octangular by fleurs-de-lis fixed in the angles of the cross.
 The arms of the cross narrow towards the center, with slightly indented ends, approaching the form of the patonce cross.
 In the center of the cross is a small medal with the image of Leo XIII.
 The words "Leo XIII P. M. Anno X" (tenth year of his pontificate) circle the image.
 In the center of the reverse side are the papal emblems.
 The motto Pro Ecclesia et Pontifice is stamped in the circle surrounding the emblems.

 On the obverse side of the medal, the branches of the cross are comets, which, with the fleurs-de-lis, form the coat of arms of the Pecci family.
 Stamped on the reverse side are the words "Pridie" (on the left branch), "Kal" (on the top branch), and "Januar" (on the right branch) and the year "1888" (at the foot of the cross).
 The medal's ribbon is red, with delicate lines of white and yellow on each border.
-The cross is worn on the left side of breast.
+The cross is worn on the left side of the breast.

 Current version since Paul VI

 The current version was introduced by pope Paul VI and is only awarded in gold.
 The obverse depicts the Apostles Saint Peter and Saint Paul in the centre of the cross.
 The inscription Pro Ecclesia (For Church) is stamped on the left arm, Et Pontifice (And Pope) on the right.
 Three small crosses are situated at the end of the left, bottom and right cross arm.
-During the pontificat of Paul VI and John Paul II, the top arm of the cross carried the coat of arms of the reigning Pope and his name in Latin on the bottom cross arm.
-The decoration's ribbon shows is yellow and white: the colors of the Papacy.
+During the reigns of Paul VI and John Paul II, the top arm of the cross bore the coat of arms of the reigning Pope and his name in Latin on the bottom cross arm.
+The decoration's ribbon is in the papal yellow and white.

-The design was modified under Benedict XVI: The individual coat of arms in the top arm of the decoration was replaced by a small cross while the coat of arms of the Holy See replaced the small cross on the bottom arm.
-The name of the reigning pope no longer appears on the front side.
+This design was modified under Benedict XVI: the personal arms of the reigning pope were replaced by a small cross, while the coat of arms of the Holy See replaced the small cross on the bottom arm.
+The name of the reigning pope no longer appears on the front.